 Elaine joined Central Park Midwifery in 2013.
-Before joining CPM, Elaine worked with a physician in a busy private practice in New Jersey and attended births at Holy Name Medical Center.
+Before joining CPM, Elaine worked with a physician in a busy private practice in New Jersey.

 Becoming a midwife was Elaine's dream for many years.
 During her journey, she earned a bachelor's degree in Women's Studies and a certificate in LGBT studies from the University of Wisconsin - Madison.
-Having never lived anywhere outside of Wisconsin, Elaine chose to move across the country to Connecticut to earn her nursing degree at Quinnipiac University.
+Having never lived anywhere outside of Wisconsin, Elaine moved to Connecticut to earn her nursing degree at Quinnipiac University.
 After working as a labor and delivery nurse, she followed her dream of becoming a midwife and moved to New York to attend Columbia University to earn her midwifery degree while also working as a nurse.
-Elaine even worked at Mt Sinai West as a nurse and she always wanted to return as a midwife.
+Elaine worked at Mt Sinai West as a nurse and she always wanted to return as a midwife.
 Elaine favors the continuity and close relationships that develop with women and their families while working in a private practice setting.

-Elaine lives in Brooklyn with her husband, Fred, and their two cats, Penny and Harry.
+Elaine lives in Brooklyn with her husband, Fred, daughter, Fiona and their two cats, Penny and Harry.
 Fiona was born at the birthing center into Jo's loving hands.